Article

 Polar bear at Arctic National Wildlife Refuge.
 Credit: Susanne Miller (USFWS), flickr.

 The largest land-dwelling carnivores on earth have gained a new and unwelcome notoriety in the last few decades as a species starkly and visibly imperiled by the effects of climate change.
-For now, the Arctic National Wildlife Refuge, tucked away in the relatively human-untouched reaches of northeast Alaska, is the only national conservation area where polar bears regularly den, as well as the most-used polar bear land denning area in the state.
+For now, the Arctic National Wildlife Refuge, tucked away in the relatively human-untouched reaches of northeast Alaska, is the only national conservation area where polar bears are known to den.

-The Arctic Refuge hosts a wide variety of other wildlife including caribou, moose, wolverines, musk oxen, brown bears and black bears (The Arctic National Wildlife Refuge and Alaska Maritime National Wildlife Refuge, in the Aleutian Islands, are the only refuges home to all three major North American bear species).
+The Arctic Refuge hosts a wide variety of other wildlife including caribou, moose, wolverines, musk oxen, brown bears and black bears.

 6. Manatee